cipherstash/cipherstash-playground/README.md

 #### Step 6: Encrypting data

-CipherStash Proxy comes with a helper program called `albatross` that you can use to encrypt data.
+CipherStash Proxy comes with a helper program called `cipherstash-migrator` that you can use to encrypt data.

 ```
-docker compose exec cipherstash-proxy albatross users --columns email --verbose --name postgres --username postgres --password password
+docker compose exec cipherstash-proxy cipherstash-migrator users --columns email --verbose --name postgres --username postgres --password password
 ```

 This command will encrypt the `email` column in the `users` table.